 She earned an M.M.T. and a Bachelor of Music degree in vocal performance from Oberlin Conservatory of Music, where she was elected Pi Kappa Lambda.
 Early musical highlights while growing up in Iowa included playing Flora in The Turn of the Screw with the Des Moines Metro Opera, opposite Lauren Flanigan, and singing for Liza Minnelli when she came to town.
-She currently serves as the first Teacher of Popular Voice at The Cleveland Institute of Music and is a member of Actors’ Equity Association.
+She currently serves as Teacher of Popular Voice at The Cleveland Institute of Music and is a member of Actors’ Equity Association.

 New York deserves to see and hear more of Joan Ellison.
 Marilyn Lester, Cabaret Scenes Magazine